-8TRK2
+8TRK2 BOARD

 This card contains eight loop start C.O. line interface circuits with C.O. disconnect detection.
 It also contains the circuitry needed for Caller ID.
-It can be inserted in any universal card slot.
-The 8TRK card is not hot swappable.
+It can be inserted in any universal card slot in all cabinets.

-16TRK
+16TRK BOARD

 This cards contains sixteen loop start C.O. line interface circuits with C.O. disconnect detection.
 It also contains the circuitry needed for Caller ID.
-It can be inserted in any universal card slot.
+It can be inserted in any universal card slot in either cabinet.